ampproject/amp.dev/pages/content/amp-dev/documentation/courses/advanced-course-small/remembering-what-the-user-has-done.md

 </amp-state>
 {% endraw %}[/sourcecode]

 First, notice that the ID of the `<amp-state>` component is `productData`.
 That means that the base price of the item (\$14) can be referenced in binding expressions as `productData.basePrice`.
-Next, in the `upcharges` section, we list the various options for the t-shirt and how they raise the price of the item.
+Next, in the `upcharges` section, we list the various options for the t-shirt and how they raise the item's price.

 For example, referencing `productData.upcharges.size.Medium` in an expression would return the upcharge price of a medium t-shirt (\$2).
 (An upcharge is an additional price paid for a product customization.)
 We simply add the upcharge price to the base price of the t-shirt (`productData.basePrice` + `productData.upcharges.size.Medium` = $14 + $2 = \$16) to get the final price for the shirt.
-Finally, the `images` section contains the different URLs that point to images for each color of our shirt.
+Finally, the `images` section contains the different URLs that point to images for each shirt color.

 Using the documentation for [`<amp-bind>`]({{g.doc('/content/amp-dev/documentation/components/reference/amp-bind.md', locale=doc.locale).url.path}}), [`<amp-state>`]({{g.doc('/content/amp-dev/documentation/components/reference/amp-bind.md', locale=doc.locale).url.path}}#state), and the descriptions above, update the given basic product page to meet the following requirements: